nipreps/dmriprep/docs/roadmap.rst

 If you would like to be part of the team developing this road-map, please be sure to read our `Contributors Guidelines <https://www.nipreps.org/community/CONTRIBUTING>`__.
-Then, please write one of the developers to be invited to our bi-weekly meetings.
+Then, you can contact the developers through the `Mattermost channel <https://mattermost.brainhack.org/brainhack/channels/dmriprep>`__ to be invited to our bi-weekly meetings.

 This road-map proposes a :abbr:`RERO (release early, release often)` philosophy, scheduling a monthly release until the first stable 1.0 release is reached.